-The inaugural Winnipeg Folk Festival was held in 1974 as a one-time celebration to mark Winnipeg’s 100th anniversary.
-The festival was free and attracted an estimated audience of 22,000 over the three-day weekend.
+The inaugural Winnipeg Folk Festival was held in 1974 in Birds Hill Provincial Park on Treaty 1 territory and homeland of the Métis nation, as a one-time celebration to mark Winnipeg’s 100th anniversary.
+It was a free event and attracted an estimated audience of 22,000 over the three-day weekend.

 * 2010 Economic Impact Assessment by Tourism Winnipeg